 Last year, AgriSea opened the world’s first dedicated hydrogel facility at its Paeroa headquarters to produce both bleached and unbleached cellulose microsheets (CMS) from its seaweed waste streams – an area of R&D that has enormous potential in the medical, pharmaceutical and cosmetic industries.

-The BPA has played a key role in supporting AgriSea on its journey, assisting the Māori-owned, inter-generational family business with finding and expertise to help achieve scalability and commercialisation with the production of its unique zero-waste nanocellulose hydrogel.
+The BPA has played a key role in supporting AgriSea on its journey, assisting the Māori-owned, inter-generational family business with funding and expertise to help achieve scalability and commercialisation with the production of its unique zero-waste nanocellulose hydrogel.

 You can follow her Nuffield tour on Instagram @curious_clare